Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 The classic train journey from Kandy to Ella

-I had now opted out of the train journey for time reasons, but had to see the bridge, so I went for a nice walk from the town to the viewpoint by the valley before the trip continued south.
+I had now opted out of the train journey for time reasons, but had to see the bridge, so I took a nice walk from the town to the viewpoint at the valley before the trip continued south.

-The others on the trail were a good mix of families visiting from Europe, including at least three Danish families, and local friends and girlfriends who were out for a walk in their beautiful area.
+The others on the trail were a good mix of visiting families Europe - including at least three Danish families - and local pairs of friends and lovers who were out for a walk in their beautiful area.

 Ella is a really nice and beautiful place.